 4. Approval Processes

-Sometimes it’s just spelling and grammar, but other times you need a sober second thought to let you know if a message or campaign might be missing the mark.
+Sometimes it’s just spelling and grammar, but other times you need a sober second thought to tell you if a message or campaign is missing the mark.

 5. A Crisis Plan

 Crises can emerge from anywhere, and without warning.
 Your agency will likely have to deal with the backlash on social media, regardless of where the crisis is or if you were responsible for it.